Entanglement entropy of XX spin $1/2$ chain with random partitioning at arbitrary temperature: Analytical evaluation

 \section{Analytical evaluation}

-We consider a one-dimensional XX spin $1/2$ chain, containing $L$ spins that are coupled locally and randomly.
+We consider a one-dimensional XX spin $1/2$ chain with $L$ spins.
+They are coupled together locally and with random strength.
 Hamiltonian of the system is:

 (with open boundary condition) where $J_n$ are distributed randomly by a distribution function (to be determined later).
-This model has been studied, regarding its entanglement properties before\cite{PhysRevB.83.045110, Refael_2009, PhysRevB.83.045110, mohdeb2022excitedeigenstate, PhysRevB.72.140408}.
+The entanglement properties of this model have been studied before\cite{PhysRevB.83.045110, Refael_2009, mohdeb2022excitedeigenstate, PhysRevB.72.140408}.

-We want to obtain the entanglement properties of this model, specially we want to calculate EE.
-In a bi-partitioned system, where the system is divided into two parts: subsystem $A$ and its environment, EE is the von-Newmann entropy of the reduced density matrix of the subsystem:
+We want to obtain the entanglement properties of this model, and to do so, we use the notion of EE.
+In a \emph{bi-partitioned system}, where the system is divided into two parts: subsystem $A$ and its environment, the EE is the von Neumann entropy of the reduced density matrix of the subsystem:

-where $\rho_A$ is the reduced density matrix for subsystem $A$ obtained by tracing out environment degrees of freedom from density matrix $\rho$ of the system.
-We consider pure states with density matrix $\rho = \ket{\Psi}\bra{\Psi}$, where $\Psi$ is the state of the system.
-Thus, in a brute-force method, to calculate the EE, first we need to diagonalize the Hamiltonian to obtain its eigenvalues and eigenvectors $\{\Psi\}$.
+where $\rho_A$ is the reduced density matrix for the subsystem $A$ obtained by tracing out the environment degrees of freedom from the density matrix $\rho$ of the entire system.
+For a pure state the density matrix is $\rho = \ket{\Psi}\bra{\Psi}$, where $\ket{\Psi}$ is the state of the system.
+Thus, to calculate the EE in a bi-partitioned system in a brute-force method, first, we need to diagonalize the Hamiltonian to obtain its eigenvalues and eigenvectors $\{\Psi\}$.
 Then, by calculating the reduced density matrix of a chosen subsystem and using Eq. (\ref{EE}), we obtain the EE.

-In the XX spin $1/2$ chain we deal with matrices with size $2^L$, which exponentially growth with the system size.
-By using the Jordan-Wignar transformation ($c_{n}=e^{(i \pi \sum_{j<n} s_{j}^{+}s_{j}^{-})} s_{n}^{-}$), we can transform the XX model to a \emph{free fermion} model:
+To obtain the system's state in the XX spin $1/2$ chain with $L$ spins, one deals with matrices with size $2^L$, which exponentially growing with the system size.
+By Jordan-Wigner transformation, the XX model is transformed into a free fermion model, where the size of the matrices to deal with in numerical calculations reduces to $L$\cite{0305-4470-36-14-101, PhysRevB.69.075111}.
+In addition to this direct and exact method, the XX spin $1/2$ chain has been studied by approximate methods such as the real space renormalization group (RSRG) method\cite{PhysRevB.22.1305, PhysRevB.102.014455, Igloi2018}.

-and thus, to obtain the EE via exact diagonalization, we are dealing with matrices with size $L$\cite{0305-4470-36-14-101, PhysRevB.69.075111} which is much easier to deal with in numerical calculations.

-However, the XX spin $1/2$ chain have also been studied by approximate methods as well, namely the real space renormalization group (RSRG) method\cite{PhysRevB.22.1305, PhysRevB.102.014455, Igloi2018}.
 In this method, the \emph{approximate} ground state of a \emph{random} XX spin $1/2$ chain is obtained.
-An extension of this method is also developed to obtain an approximate typical highly excited state of the system, namely the RSRG-X. In what follows, we explain both methods and describe how we can use them to calculate EE approximately.
+An extension of this method is also developed to obtain an approximate typical \emph{ excited state}, namely the RSRG-X. We use these approximate methods to calculate the EE in random partitioning.